 This brick fortress, designed in 1934 by architect Cass Gilbert, was America’s first medical facility designed to offer heliotropic treatment to children with tuberculosis.
 This type of treatment involved spending prolonged periods of time in the sun, in hopes that the exposure might help cure the patient.

 The theory is literally built into the facility, which is renowned for its Tudor Revival architecture.
 Massive terraces facing the sea wrap around the main building, so the children could try to sun themselves to health.
 It wasn’t long, however, before new drugs were developed that rendered this treatment obsolete.

-Still an architectural marvel, the Seaside is today a complicated monument to both genuine attempts at medical innovation and to victims of horrific abuse and malpractice.
+Still an architectural marvel, the Seaside is today a complicated monument to both genuine attempts at medical innovation.